 Digestive health issues are often complex and require the assistance of medical professionals.
 Our team of digestive health specialists uses proven protocols to help correct issues that are causing your digestive problems.
 Treatment plans may include:

-- Food Diaries – A food diary will help identify any foods that are causing issues.
+- Food Diaries—A food diary will help identify any food-causing issues.

-- Well Balanced Diet – Eating a well balanced diet will ensure your body has the nutrients that it needs to keep your digestive system functioning properly.
+- Well-Balanced Diet—Eating a well-balanced diet ensures that your body has the necessary nutrients to keep your digestive system functioning correctly.

-- Herbs for Bacterial or Viral Infections – There are several herbs, including olive leaf extract, oregano, garlic, and berberine that help destroy bad bacteria and viruses as well as repair any damage in the digestive tract.
+- Herbs for Bacterial or Viral Infections—Several herbs, including olive leaf extract, oregano, garlic, and berberine, help destroy harmful bacteria and viruses and repair damage to the digestive tract.

-- Vitamin and Mineral Supplementation – When you have a digestive issue, you can experience a number of nutritional deficiencies.
+- Vitamin and Mineral Supplementation—When you have a digestive issue, you can experience several nutritional deficiencies.
 Supplements can help your body repair itself, including the intestinal tract.

 - Avoid Fatty and Spicy Foods – Fatty and spicy foods can irritate the digestive tract.
 It can also increase the risk of gallstones.
 Limiting fatty foods and spicy foods gives your body time to regenerate.

-- Stress Relief Techniques – Stress relief techniques help to decrease anxiety and stress.
-Some of the best stress relief techniques for digestive health include meditation, deep breathing exercises, and yoga.
+- Stress Relief Techniques—Stress relief techniques help decrease anxiety and stress.
+Some of the best methods for digestive health include meditation, deep breathing exercises, and yoga.

-If you are experiencing regular abdominal pain, gas, bloating, diarrhea, nausea, vomiting, and constipation, it can make eating a chore.
-There are many causes of these symptoms including food intolerances, stress, improper chewing, and more.
-Working with a gut specialist can help improve your digestion as well as your overall health and well-being.
-Our functional medicine clinicians help determine the root cause of your digestive woes and use holistic treatment approaches for improving your gut health.
+If you experience regular abdominal pain, gas, bloating, diarrhea, nausea, vomiting, and constipation, eating can be a chore.
+Many causes of these symptoms include food intolerances, stress, improper chewing, and more.
+Working with a gut specialist can help improve your digestion and overall health and well-being.
+Our functional medicine clinicians help determine the root cause of your digestive woes and use holistic treatment approaches to improve your gut health.